 Conservation Programs

-Best Management Practices are techniques that balance ecology and technology to create a farm that is successful, while minimizing the environmental costs.
-Typical Best Management Practices try to reduce soil loss, improve water quality, promote biodiversity or keep our air clean.
-Many of them have benefits closer to home; they can increase production of our profits and reduce the costs of farming.
+Best Management Practices (BMPs) are techniques that balance ecology and technology to create a farm that is successful, while minimizing the environmental costs.
+Typical BMPs aim to reduce soil loss, improve water quality, promote biodiversity and keep our air clean.
+Locally, they can increase production of our profits and reduce the costs of farming.

 Applying for Programs